malramsay64/phd-thesis/03_Glassy_Dynamics/introduction.md

 as there are a range of crystal structures it can take on. [@sec:stability-of-crystal-phases]

 ## Spatially Resolved Dynamics

+The current set of tools we have for understanding dynamics, introduced in @sec:intro_dynamics, are limited to describing the aggregated motions of all the particles.
+Even the measures of dynamic heterogeneities, being the non-Gaussian parameter $\alpha$, describe the deviation of the entire liquid.
+A long studied area of research is developing and understanding of the breakdown of the Stokes
+While the current tools describe global properties, the problem of understanding dynamic heterogeneities is one which requires a local description.
+There are

 Existing quantities measuring dynamics are formulated based on experimentally available methods.